Los Angeles Employment Lawyer Referrals

 The Board of Appeals is a three-member, quasi-judicial body appointed by the Governor and confirmed by the Senate to manage Cal/OSHA citation appeals by employers.

 Health and Safety and Workers Compensation Board

 CHSWC is a joint labor relations agency founded by the 1993 workers' compensation reform law and is responsible for overseeing California's health and safety and workers' compensation programs and proposing administrative or legislative reforms to strengthen their operation.

 When should you seek a California employment lawyer?

-You should contact an employment attorney in Los Angeles if you experience any of the following situations: You have been harassed, discriminated, or retaliated against by your employer.
-You were terminated or fired from employment and the termination was illegal.
+You should contact an employment attorney in Los Angeles if you experience any of the following situations: You have been harassed, discriminated against, or retaliated against by your employer.
+You were terminated or fired from employment, and the termination was illegal.
 You are being forced to sign an agreement waiving rights you are entitled to.

 What does a California employment lawyer cost?

-A California employment lawyer can charge on an hourly rate, fixed-fees or a retainer.
-An hourly rate can be quite expensive, ranging from $300 to $600 per hour, depending on the experience of the lawyer and the complexity of the matter.
-Employment lawyers in California will accept most employment related cases on contingency, this means you don't have to pay anything up front.
+A California employment lawyer can charge on an hourly rate, fixed fees or a retainer.
+An hourly rate can be quite expensive, ranging from $300 to $600 per hour, depending on the lawyer's experience and the matter's complexity.
+Employment lawyers in California will accept most employment-related cases on contingency; this means you don't have to pay anything upfront.

 Can an employment lawyer in Los Angeles get your job back?

 No employment lawyer in California can get you your job back if you just decided to quit because you were no longer satisfied with your position.
 However, if your employer treated you unfairly to the point that no reasonable person could have been expected to tolerate such abuse, you may be able to sue on the grounds of "constructive discharge."